holidayextras/holidayextras.github.com/_posts/2017-27-01-pair-programming-with-your-kids.md

 Gamification is the concept of engaging students via games and the method of play.
 This has proven to be very successful, even more so with the growing trend of gaming in recent years.
-There are wide variety of different games and systems to help teach coding to children, here are just a few suggestions some of our engineers in the Holiday Extras web team use to encourage their kids with learning to code.
+There are a wide variety of different games and systems to help teach coding to children, here are just a few suggestions some of our engineers in the Holiday Extras web team use to encourage their kids with learning to code.

 Although aimed for a slightly older audience, [Code Combat](https://codecombat.com/) introduces some of the more complicated principles of computing in a fantasy game setting.
 Unfortunately this isn't a completely free resource, it is a good tool for teaching popular programming languages like Python and Javascript, with extra courses in web development which will help prepare kids for further computing courses at school.